Francis Gurry: Career

 Francis Gurry was nominated as a candidate for the position of Director General of WIPO in February 2008 and won the election on 13 May 2008.
 On 22 September 2008, he was appointed Director General by the WIPO General Assembly.
 His six-year term started on 1 October 2008 and ran to the end of September 2014.
 Following his nomination by the WIPO Coordination Committee, the WIPO General Assembly on 8 May 2014 appointed Gurry for a second 6-year term running through September 2020.

+In 2016, WIPO initiated the High-Level Conference on Intellectual Property for BRI Countries.
+At the conference, Gurry encouraged countries participating in the Belt and Road Initiative to use WIPO tools like its global IP services and databases and to join WIPO-administered IP treaties.

 Gurry has been accused of trying to retaliate against a whistleblower by authorizing security staff to enter senior staff offices and take personal items away for DNA testing; improperly awarding an IT procurement contract to an acquaintance; and breaking United Nations Security Council sanctions by sending IT equipment to North Korea and Iran.
 An investigation was conducted by the UN Office of Internal Oversight Services (OIOS) but its report has been shrouded in secrecy.
 17 WIPO member states have asked the WIPO Coordination Committee to review the report so the issues can be resolved.
 On the DNA case, OIOS was unable to obtain cooperation from the Swiss authority (paragraph 66 of the OIOS Report).
 On the procurement case, OIOS found that Gurry "acted in non-compliance with WIPO's Procurement Instructions" (paragraph 203) and recommended the Chair of the WIPO General Assembly "consider taking appropriate action against Mr. Francis Gurry" (paragraph 206).
 Nevertheless, in October 2016, the WIPO Member States decided not to press for sanctions against Gurry.